jonathongardner/LinuxHelp/InterviewQuestions/Ruby-Rails Answers.md

 special_method([2, 4, 7]) # => some_method: 47
 special_method([2, 5, 7]) # => 47
 ```
- - Next returns the value acc and goes to the next iterable value
+ - `next` returns the value acc and goes to the next iterable value
- - Break returns the value acc and exits the loop
+ - `break` returns the value acc and exits the loop
- - return returns the value and exits the method
+ - `return` returns the value and exits the method

 ## Question 4
 ```ruby